-banner image of soft sorudough pumpkin snickerdoodles on a ceramic plate with mini pumpkins and a pumpkin candle in the background
+banner image of soft sorudough pumpkin snickerdoodles on cooling rack

 We recommend products we would use ourselves and all opinions expressed here are our own.
 This post may contain affiliate links, which means we might make a small commission at no extra cost to you.
 This helps us keep the blog running.
 See our full disclosure here.